rowdyawsome/Hello-everyone-/README.md

 # Hello everyone

 Hello everyone repo for this git course.
-This is the first project on GitHub
+This is the first project on GitHub.
+Best wishes,
 Thank you